TEAMLIGHTSABERS/FRC_Code/README.md

 This repository now exists locally on your computer at:

-"{Drive_Letter}:\Users\Public\GitHub\FRC_2024"
+"{Drive_Letter}:\Users\Public\Public Documents\GitHub\FRC_Code"

 # Robot Home

-The FRC_2024 folder on your computer (local repository) has this README file, a license file, a folder called "2023_Robot_Code" and another folder called "2024_Robot_Code".
+The FRC_Code folder on your computer (local repository) has this README file, a license file, a folder called "2023_Robot_Code" and another folder called "2024_Robot_Code".
 The 2023_Robot_Code folder is provided as an example and a reference for last years Robot code.
 All Robot code projects for this year will be created in the folder called "2024_Robot_Code".
 Each of these folders represents a WPILib Java project.

 # Zero to Robot